Gennady Bekoyev: Political career

 Bekoyev started working for South Ossetia's defense ministry as a public administrator in 2004.
 He became the head of the South Ossetian industry committee in 2017.
 He was appointed by incumbent president Anatoily Bibilov as the deputy prime minister in 2018.

 Bibilov announced the dismissal of then-prime minister Pukhayev on 29 August 2020.
 Pukhayev announced that he was stepping down from his position due to the demands of protestors.
-The protestors were protesting the death of a detainee that had allegedly attempted to assassinate the Interior Minister, Igor Naniev.
+The protestors were protesting the Murder of Inal Djabiev who, according to his murders, attempted to assassinate the Interior Minister, Igor Naniev.
 Naniev was suspended from his duties indefinitely until an investigation was complete.
 To fill the position left by Pukhayev's dismissal, Bibilov appointed Bekoyev as the acting prime minister, a step up from his former post as deputy prime minister.
 Bekoyev was sworn in on 29 August 2020 to the position President Anatoly Bibilov.

 Bekoyev was succeeded by Konstantin Dzhussoev on 20 June 2022.